RamaLingeswaraRao950/Identity-Based-Privacy-Preserving-Remote-Data-Integrity-Checking-With-Designated-Verifier/README.md

 **Goal:**

-The primary goal of the project is to develop an improved remote data possession checking (RDPC) scheme that ensures the integrity of outsourced data while maintaining data privacy.
+To develop an improved remote data possession checking (RDPC) scheme that ensures the integrity of outsourced data while maintaining data privacy.
 The scheme specifically aims to designate a unique verifier for data integrity checking, avoiding the complexities of public key infrastructure (PKI) and ensuring that the verifier cannot gain any knowledge about the data.

 **Purpose:**
 - **Address Limitations of Existing Systems:** Current systems either rely on PKI, which involves complex certificate management, or do not provide adequate privacy protection.
 The proposed scheme overcomes these limitations.